Data-Mechanics/course-2019-spr-proj/ctrinh_fat60221_veeyn/README.md

 ### Building

 Simply run `execute.py` on the root project directory to run the scripts.
+However, the `yelpfusion.py` module that includes the connection to the Yelp Fusion API has difficult running via `execute.py`, so you might have to run each module individually.

 ## Project 1